ScionFL: Efficient and Robust Secure Quantized Aggregation: Problem Statement

-\tsparagraph{Ideal Functionality} To address the aforementioned problem using secure computation in the form of~MPC, we model it as an ideal functionality~$\FSecAgg$, which is provided in~\boxref{fig:secure-aggregation-accurate}.
-We consider a set of~$\numservers$ servers to which the clients secret-share their quantized updates and the goal is to compute the aggregate of the inputs as shown in~Eq.~\ref{eq:quantized-aggregation}.
+\myparatight{Ideal Functionality} To perform secure aggregation of quantized updates using~MPC, we model the aggregation as an ideal functionality~$\FSecAgg$~(\boxref{fig:secure-aggregation-accurate}).
+We consider a set of~$\numservers$ servers to which the clients secret-share their quantized updates.
+The goal is to compute the aggregate of the inputs as shown in~Eq.~\ref{eq:quantized-aggregation}.
 Let~$\shr{\cdot}$ denote the underlying secret sharing scheme.
 Looking ahead, we will use linear secret sharing techniques for~MPC, in which linear operations such as addition and subtraction are local.
 As a result, we will concentrate on efficiently computing the column-wise~Hadamard product.